Underflow/reinforcement-2048/README.md

 Results
 =======

-At the moment, it is able to learn but it have not solved the game yet !
+At the moment, it is able to learn but it has not solved the game yet !

 Best score : 10620 (after 10min training, did a 1024 tile)